lzf14250/Calender-Site/README.md

 current test users:
  - username: cjh, password: cuijinhao
  - username: lzf, password: lzf

+## ps
+click the title of an event to mofify and delete this event

 ## references
  - time dropper widget originally from http://www.jq22.com/jquery-info7815, and modified for part of the function